Anello-Photonics/docs-A1/vehicle_configuration.rst

 Once the ANELLO EVK is properly installed in the vehicle, you are ready to collect data.
 The EVK does not require an extensive driving calibration prior to usage.
-However, the system does require exceeding 2 m/s velocity to enter full INS mode, and the performance will generally improve after the first 5 minutes of driving.
+However, the system does require exceeding 2 m/s velocity to enter full INS mode, and the performance will generally improve after several minutes of driving.

 .. note:: The EVK algorithm is currently intended for wheeled land vehicles.
 Contact ANELLO about availability and support for other vehicle types such as aircraft/drones, marine vehicles, and tracked land vehicles.